The Ocean Ecosystem

 We're Restoring Ocean Health, One Fish at a Time.

-VICTORY!
-In 2011, more than a decade of Earthjustice litigation resulted in better protections for seal lions’ primary food sources.
+And, more than a decade of Earthjustice litigation resulted in better protections for seal lions’ primary food sources.
 Our landmark court victories closed Steller sea lion rookeries to industrial-scale trawling gear, marking one of the first times fishing was reduced to provide prey needed for an endangered marine species’ survival.
-In July 2013, the 9th Circuit upheld additional fisheries closures of cod and mackerel in areas where sea lions forage for food.